How to attend the Summer LA Olympics 2028

 How Much Are Tickets for the Olympics?

 Olympics ticket prices vary based on location, event, and when you attend.
 Most Olympics have a budget ticket option, but prices for events everyone wants to see can start at $250 and range up into the thousands.
+(Official Olympics advertisements boast tickets as low as $28, but those are usually for less popular sports and times and are likely to sell at first.)

 VIP Seating and Hospitality Packages for the Olympics